railsgirls/guides.railsgirls.com/_pages/sinatra-app-tutorial.md

 * Add some additional logic to the views.
 * Redirect to the results outright.
 * Add other votings; how would the YAML file need to change?
+* Sort the results by the number of votes.
 * Try to style the file in different ways.